DylanMeeus/springboot_jwt_blog/_posts/2016-04-15-using-https.markdown

 The more a certain key is signed by trusted parties, the more one can be sure of its authenticity.
 So, how are keys initially trusted in practice?
 Most of the time, by physically performing the signing process in person.
 It is up to an individual, group or organization to define the scheme that can be used to establish initial validity of a key.
 Although flexible, this scheme requires caution and intelligent use.

 #### Public-Key Infrastructure
 On the other hand, public-key infrastructure is much more rigid.
 Instead of signing parties and different levels of trust, **in public-key infrastructure there are a group of *certificate authorities* that have the ultimate vetting and verification power**.
 These authorities are *trusted* to perform some sort of validation of others' keys.
-This trust is implicit and ultimate: if a certificate authority trusts something, then so you do.
+This trust is implicit and ultimate: if a certificate authority trusts something, then so do you.
 This is the model implemented and used in the web: a handful of certificate authorities' certificates are preinstalled in your system (either by the OS or your browser).
 These authorities' certificates are then used to validate other certificates that embed a certain website's public key.
+Some important certificate authorities are Comodo, Symantec, GoDaddy, GlobalSign, DigiCert and StartCom.

 > Have you noticed there is an implicit step of trust being performed in this case?
 It is you, the end user, who is performing this step when installing a new web browser or a new OS.
 YOU are trusting that whatever certificates are installed by it are valid.
 If they were tampered in any way before you downloaded them, you could be giving a malicious party the keys to your kingdom.
 This is why downloading browsers and OS install media from reputable sources is essential.